Diego Rivera 2386, Defensores de Baja California, 22660 Tijuana, B.C.

 To be able to drink alcohol again, there will be alterations, especially if you are a heavy drinker since you may not drink as much as you once did.
-Current research shows that blood alcohol level peaks higher and faster and takes longer to return to normal due to altered metabolism after your surgery, that being said a lot of patients consume less foods when they’re drinking alcohol which leads to expedited absorption of alcohol in the bloodstream.
+Current research indicates that after undergoing weight loss surgery, individuals experience altered metabolism, resulting in a higher and faster peak in blood alcohol level and a delayed return to normal.
+Additionally, many patients consume less food while drinking alcohol, leading to accelerated alcohol absorption into the bloodstream.
+Explore our specialized website for essential information on how alcohol can affect your recovery post-surgery.
 All it takes is a single drink to elevate blood alcohol level to the point of legal intoxication.

 Alcohol is high in calories and low in nutrients which is why excess from alcohol can slow weight loss and can contribute to weight gain.
 Rapid weight-loss and low carbohydrate intake can lead to reduced sugar or glycogen in your body; Alcohol consumption further deplete glycogen, which causes blood sugar levels to drop.